 Why put the pudding in a cloth?
 Why not just a good pudding basin?

-Well to my mind it’s far more charming, with its rustic charm and traditional and some traditions need safeguarding, despite it getting harder to achieve.
+Well to my mind it’s far more appealing, with its rustic charm and tradition some of which need safeguarding, despite it getting harder to achieve.

 Prior to cooking the pudding you flour the wet cloth well before you add the mixture and tie it up.